Imran4424/iOS-InterviewQuestions/Swift.md

 A protocol extension adds default implementations of methods and computed properties to a protocol, allowing any type that conforms to the protocol to automatically gain that functionality.

+This is useful for promoting code reuse, creating a single source of truth for common behavior, and allowing conforming types to provide their own custom implementations or use the defaults provided.